Infant Visual Development: A Timeline Infographic

 These developments makes the high contrast books, toys, and apps like those listed above still great for your little one.
 And it expands the range of things they like to look at to include books, toys, and apps with bright colors.
 They are also refining the ability to follow and track moving objects by moving their eyes and turning their heads.
 Now, your baby will probably love looking at mobiles and toys they can reach out to bat and play with!

-Infant gyms, like this one, are tons of fun for babies at this age.
+Infant gyms, like this one from Amazon, are tons of fun for babies at this age.
 My baby loves looking at and playing in this tent gym!

 Babies also just love looking at anything new, exciting, or different!
 Taking them out with you to run errands or to see new sights!
-Check out some ideas here!
+Check out some ideas in my related post here!

 What can an infant see?
 4 months and beyond